w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ### Some similar, some different {#compare}

 **Goals** for WCAG 3 include:
-* be easier to understand
+* Be easier to understand
-* cover more user needs, including more needs of people with cognitive disabilities
+* Cover more user needs, including more needs of people with cognitive disabilities
-* be flexible to apply to:
+* Be flexible to apply to:
   * different types of content, apps, and tools
   * different organizational situations
   * future technology changes

 WCAG 3 is **similar** to previous versions in some ways.
-It has similar:
+It has:
-* goal of providing guidance on making web content and apps accessible to people with disabilities
+* a similar goal of providing guidance on making web content and apps accessible to people with disabilities
-* fundamental and specific accessibility requirements
+* similar fundamental and specific accessibility requirements

 WCAG 3 is very **different** from previous versions in some ways.
-It has:
+It has a:
 * different structure
 * different conformance model
 * broader scope, beyond just web content